Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 - Why do We Need It?
 Iodine is critical for the normal functioning of the thyroid gland.
 This gland located in the neck secretes thyroid hormones that are important for metabolism.
 Iodine deficiency could lead to problems such as goiters and hypothyroidism (underactive thyroid(15).

 - How Can I Get It Without Dairy?
 Other sources of iodine include certain types of fish, oysters, iodized salt, and sea vegetables.
-Be wary certain sea vegetables, and getting too much in general.
-They can contain too much iodine.
-Learn more about this and other plant based options in our about vegan sources of iodine!
+Be wary about relying on sea vegetables, and getting too much in general.
+They can contain too much iodine or have have iodine concentrations that are unclear.
+Learn more about this and other plant based options in my article about vegan sources of iodine!

 Vitamin A